purchasingtoolpak/lanyon/_posts/2017-04-28-flexible-supplier-scorecard-template.md

 ---
 layout: post
 title: Flexible Supplier Scorecard Template
 description: The flexible scorecard template will scorecard both goods and services suppliers.
-Buyers can customize the scorecard to address unique requirements of the buying category.
-For example, this template could scorecard both goods and services suppliers.
+Procurement can customize the supplier scorecard template to address unique requirements of the buying category.
+For example, this procurement template could scorecard both goods and services suppliers.
 image: img/flexible-scorecard-template.png
 published: true
 ---

-This is week four of ten new templates in ten weeks.
+This is week four of ten new procurement templates in ten weeks.
 If you are new to this blog, be sure to check out the procurement templates from weeks one, two and three:

  Week 1:	[sourcing strategy template]({{site.baseurl}}/2017/04/07/sourcing-strategy-template)